viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

      "camera": "my-webcam"
    }
    ```

+   This example configures the `filter-camera` module to require a 60% confidence (`0.6`) threshold match for the label `viam-figure`, meaning that it must be at least 60% confident based on your trained ML model that the image contains the labelled object in order to capture it.
+   Images that do not meet this threshold do not trigger a successful match.

+   Additionally, the example configures a `window_seconds` value of `10` seconds, which controls the duration of a buffer of images captured _previous_ to a successful match.
+   With this configuration, images captured up to `10` seconds before the successful match are included in the capture and sync process.

    If you used a different label when drawing your bounding boxes and training your ML model, supply it here instead of `viam-figure`.
    If you used multiple labels, specify them on multiple lines like so: